Edited by Azizi Powell

 All day long".

-A small clip of this children's game included in the Folkstream video given as Example __ below.
+A small clip of this children's game is included in the Folkstream video given below as Example #1.

 "This Way Valerie